alsem/crazy-xurma/README.md

 This application is based on Spring framework with the use of SpringMVC.
 Domain objects are serialized and deserialized using Jackson JSON.
 See ExtData and ExtResponse classes.
-DB connection is managed by MyBatis engine.
+DB connection is managed by MyBatis engine with the use of XML Mappers.
 (Additional links:
 http://www.mybatis.org/mybatis-3
 http://www.mybatis.org/spring)